Conservative Offline Distributional Reinforcement Learning: Introduction

 In particular, CODAC builds on recent works on distributional RL~\cite{bellemare2017distributional, dabney2018distributional, dabney2018implicit, yang2019fully}, which parameterize and estimate the entire return distribution instead of just a point estimate of the expected return (i.e., the $Q$-function)~\cite{mnih2013playing,mnih2016asynchronous}.
 Distributional RL algorithms have been shown to achieve state-of-art performance on Atari and continuous control domains~\cite{hessel2018rainbow, barth2018distributed}; intuitively, they provide richer training signals that stabilize value network training~\cite{bellemare2017distributional}.
-A popular way of representing the return distribution is through paratemerizing its quantile values \cite{dabney2018distributional, dabney2018implicit, yang2019fully}.
-The quantile representation provides an unified framework for optimizing different objectives of interest \cite{dabney2018distributional}, such as the expected return or the conditional-value-at-risk (CVaR) return~\cite{rockafellar2002conditional, chow2017risk, tang2019worst, keramati2020being}.
-CODAC builds on the quantile representation, which allows it to optimize various objectives of interest.
-In addition, recent work has provided theoretical guarantees on learning CVaR policies~\cite{keramati2020being}; however, their approach cannot provide bounds on the quantiles of the estimated return distribution, which is significantly more challenging since there is no closed-form expression for the Bellman update on the return quantiles.
+Existing distributional RL algorithms parameterize the policy return distribution in many different ways, including canonical return atoms~\cite{bellemare2017distributional}, the expectiles~\cite{rowland2019statistics}, the moments~\cite{nguyen2020distributional}, and the quantiles~\cite{dabney2018distributional, dabney2018implicit, yang2019fully}.
+CODAC builds on the quantile approach due to its suitability for risk-sensitive policy optimization.
+The quantile representation provides an unified framework for optimizing different objectives of interest \cite{dabney2018distributional}, such as the risk-neutral expected return, and a family of risk-sensitive objectives representable by the quantiles; this family includes, for example, the conditional-value-at-risk (CVaR) return~\cite{rockafellar2002conditional, chow2017risk, tang2019worst, keramati2020being}, the Wang measure~\cite{wang2000class}, and the cumulative probability weighting (CPW) metric~\cite{tversky1992advances}.
+Recent work has provided theoretical guarantees on learning CVaR policies~\cite{keramati2020being}; however, their approach cannot provide bounds on the quantiles of the estimated return distribution, which is significantly more challenging since there is no closed-form expression for the Bellman update on the return quantiles.

 Finally, there has been some recent work adapting distributional RL to the offline setting~\cite{agarwal2020optimistic, urpi2021risk}.
 First, REM~\cite{agarwal2020optimistic} builds on QR-DQN~\cite{dabney2018distributional}, an online distributional RL algorithm; however, REM can be applied to regular DQN~\cite{mnih2013playing} and does not directly utilize the distributional aspect of QR-DQN.
 The closest work to ours is ORAAC~\cite{urpi2021risk}, which uses distributional RL to learn a CVaR policy in the offline setting.
 ORAAC uses imitation learning to avoid OOD actions and stay close to the data distribution.
 As discussed above, imitation learning strategies can perform poorly unless the dataset comes from an optimal policy; in our experiments, we find that CODAC significantly outperforms ORAAC.
 Furthermore, unlike ORAAC, we provide theoretical guarantees on our approach.